 A commitment of $73.1 million was given to upgrade sports infrastructure and build new facilities across the region, with Latrobe City Council taking the lead on project delivery and capital works.

 New and upgraded sporting facilities have increased the Latrobe Valley’s capacity to attract and host major events and community programs and improved amenity for local users.

 The projects created about 300 jobs in construction and 275 ongoing operational and support roles, providing beneficial flow on effects for the area.

 Seven major sporting infrastructure projects were completed as part of this initiative, including six in Latrobe City which were:

 - $57 million Gippsland Regional Aquatic Centre

 - $1.7 million Latrobe City Sports and Entertainment Stadium, Morwell

 - $400,000 Traralgon Tennis Centre

-There is also $5 million allocated to upgrade nine other local sporting reserves across Latrobe City, Baw Baw and Wellington Shires, they are:
+There was also $5 million allocated to upgrade nine other local sporting reserves across Latrobe City, Baw Baw and Wellington Shires, they were: